 2. We want to learn something new

 In an increasingly globalized world, Millennials are constantly having to expand their own.
 And with social media as their playground, this generation knows no bounds.
 They crave new information and want to discover new ways of doing things.
-This can be frustrating when employers feel as though Millennials are “reinventing the wheel”, but providing employee development and cross training (with an added layer of mentorship) satiates this craving for creativity and redirects energy to tasks that align with your goals.
+This can be frustrating when employers feel as though Millennials are “reinventing the wheel”, but providing leadership development and cross training (with an added layer of mentorship) satiates this craving for creativity and redirects energy to tasks that align with your goals.

 3. We want success